gtod/postgres-json/README.md

 ## Overview

-A simple interface (and implementation) for immutable persistence of Common Lisp objects (that can be JSON serialized) to a PostgreSQL 9.4+ database table using the jsonb type.
+A simple interface for immutable persistence of Common Lisp objects (that can be JSON serialized) to a PostgreSQL 9.4+ relation using the jsonb type.

 PostgreSQL 9.4 (in Beta as at late November 2014) is a rock solid RDBMS which now also supports